intel/linux-npu-driver/docs/overview.md

 cmake -B build -S .
 cmake --build build --parallel $(nproc)

-# set the LD_LIBRARY_PATH to lib to make driver visible for loader
-export LD_LIBRARY_PATH=$PWD/build/lib:$LD_LIBRARY_PATH
-# or install the driver in the system
+# install the driver in the system
-cmake --install build --prefix /usr
+sudo cmake --install build --prefix /usr

-# if possible reload the intel_vpu module to load new firmware
+# reload the intel_vpu module to load new firmware
+sudo rmmod intel_vpu
-rmmod intel_vpu; modprobe intel_vpu
+sudo modprobe intel_vpu
 ```

 ## Building a driver together with the compiler